Premier Health Miami Valley Hospital South

-Miami Valley Hospital South (MVHS) is a hospital in Centerville, Ohio.
+Premier Health Miami Valley Hospital South is a hospital in Centerville, Ohio.
 It is a branch of Miami Valley Hospital in Dayton, Ohio and is managed by Premier Health.
-Designed and constructed in 2007 as an outpatient facility with an emergency department, the facility grew faster than expected and became a full service hospital with as office building for physicians and a five-story patient wing added between 2009 and 2013.
+Designed and constructed in 2007 as an outpatient facility with an emergency department, the facility grew faster than expected and became a full-service hospital with as office building for physicians and a five-story patient wing added between 2009 and 2013.
 As of 2013, the hospital is a 579,000 sqft complex on a 115 acre campus adjacent to Interstate 675.
 It has 60 beds and features a number of specialty care options including oncology, cardiology, sports medicine, and maternity care to cater to the suburban community surrounding the hospital.

 History

 Miami Valley Hospital South sits on a 115 acre campus along Interstate 675 south of Dayton, Ohio.
 The land had been owned by Premier Health for 20 years before the hospital was built in 2007, after several decades of planning for an outpatient hospital facility to serve southwestern Greene County, specifically Centerville and Bellbrook where significant suburban housing development was taking place.
 It was also constructed with partnerships with local high schools in mind to expand athletic training services for student athletes.
 The project was overseen by Premier Health employee Joann Ringer, who later became chief operating officer of the facility.